htutwaiphyoe/mastering-accessibility/web-accessibility/README.md

 div soup => a long tree structure of div

 right heading level for the content => not based on the way it looks => hierarchy of content

+## 14. Landmark Elements, Forms, & Buttons

+landmark elements are technically a best practice

+nav and sections that aren't labeled are kind of treated as divs

+if lists have their lists style removed with CSS, there's no dot, they will actually not call it out as a list in a lot of cases in Safari => add role list

+label every control, for, id, wrap input in label